mhaut/QCircularStats/README.md

 ### How to install the plugin?
 1. Open QGis
+2. Install scikit-learn dependencie
-2. Click on Plugins/Manage and Install Plugins...
+3. Click on Plugins/Manage and Install Plugins...
-3. In the popup "plugins" window, click on Install from ZIP and select the zip file with the plugin QCircularStats, finally click on "Install Plugin".
+4. In the popup "plugins" window, click on Install from ZIP and select the zip file with the plugin QCircularStats, finally click on "Install Plugin".
-4. Enjoy!
+5. Enjoy!

 ### Example of use